pramsey/pramsey.github.io/_posts/2017-02-27-two-enterprise-it-thoughts.md

 This is more-or-less exactly what happened to the Ministry of Children and Families [in the ICM procurement](/2012/06/more-icm.html).

-The software on which their basically "brand new" system (I believe final roll-out was officially finished last year) runs is now over a decade old, and shows it.
+The software that runs their basically "brand new" system (I believe final roll-out was officially finished last year) is now over a decade old, and shows it.

 The reason consumer-facing systems are always *au courant*, lovely and fast, is because they are maintained by dedicated teams who are charged with continuous improvement.
 As long as we purchase systems like we build bridges, as a one-time capital expense followed by decades of disintigration and then replacement, we can expect our enterprise systems to lag far far behind.